Guide - The Best of Park City

 Main Street Après

-Main Street offers variety beyond any single venue—wine bars, craft cocktails, local breweries, and restaurants with bar seating all welcome the après crowd.
-See where locals eat for recommendations beyond the tourist spots.
+Main Street offers variety beyond any single venue—wine bars, craft cocktails, saloons, local breweries, and restaurants all welcome the après crowd.
+The ski-in/ski-out Town Lift makes the transition from mountain to Main Street seamless.

 The Culture

 Après-ski welcomes non-skiers as readily as those fresh from the slopes.
 The atmosphere embraces anyone seeking the social energy of mountain communities unwinding after active days.
+Attire is completely open, so jeans, dresses, and business wear mesh easily alongside ski suits and outdoor clothing.

 Create Your Free Park City Guide →